A Bayesian Approach for De-duplication in the Presence of Relational Data: Abstract

 \section{Abstract}

-In this paper we study the impact of combining profile and network data in a de-duplication setting.
-We also assess the influence of a range of prior distributions on the linkage structure, including our proposal.
-Our proposed prior makes it straightforward to specify prior believes and naturally enforces the microclustering property.
-Furthermore, we explore stochastic gradient Hamiltonian Monte Carlo methods as a faster alternative to obtain samples for the network parameters.
-Our methodology is evaluated using the \verb"RLdata500" data, which is a popular dataset in the record linkage literature.
+In this paper, we study the impact of combining profile and network data in a de-duplication setting.
+We also assess the influence of a range of prior distributions on the linkage structure.
+Furthermore, we explore stochastic gradient Hamiltonian Monte Carlo methods as a faster alternative to obtain samples from the posterior distribution for network parameters.
+Our methodology is evaluated using the RLdata500 data, which is a popular dataset in the record linkage literature.

 \textit{Keywords.} Allelic Partitions; Microclustering; Network data; Latent space models; Record Linkage.